 Implementation Security

-Many cryptosystems fail in their security function not because of the wrong choice of cryptographic mechanisms or protocols, but because they are weakly or incorrectly implemented.
-Threats are posed, for example, by side-channel attacks and fault attacks.
-Weaknesses in widespread implementations can then endanger the security of a large number of systems.
-The fact that many systems receive no or only rarely software updates ultimately ensures that weaknesses can occur in productive use, long after they have been discovered.
+Many cryptosystems fail in their security function not because of the wrong choice of cryptographic algorithms or protocols, but because they are implemented weakly or incorrectly.
+Threats arise, for example, from side-channel attacks and fault attacks.
+Vulnerabilities in widely used implementations can endanger the security of a large number of systems.
+The fact that many systems receive no or only infrequent software updates means that weaknesses can persist in productive environments long after their discovery.

-The BSI has therefore commissioned studies and development projects on open-source crypto libraries to investigate and improve their security properties.
+For this reason, the BSI has commissioned studies and development projects on open-source cryptographic libraries to examine and improve their security properties.

 BSI project: Certification-Path-Validation Test Tool